herok97/MeanScaleHyperpiror/README.md

 ## Introduction

-**This repository is the implementation of training and evaluation code for the model above.**
+**This repository is the implementation of training and evaluation code for the model above.
+It was written in advance to expand this repository through further research.
+**
 <br>

 I wrote this with reference to the following two codes.